 Approximate read: 3 minutes;

-Are you over 50, and afraid to exercise?
-The more I look around me at the people who are in the 50+ age group (the population I specialize in working with), the more I see two types of people: those who just keep cruising along and doing something active all the time, and those who are too afraid to get started.
+When I look at people who fall in the 50+ age group, I see they tend to fall into two groups: those who just keep cruising along and doing something active all the time, and those who are too afraid to get started.
 So this article is for those of you who are afraid to get started.
 And what I want you to get from this article is that, although your fears are real, they are not insurmountable – this is something I wholeheartedly believe in.
-So let’s look at some of them:

 You’re too embarrassed to go to the gym

-Especially when you’re a little bit older, it’s very easy to feel out of place at the gym.
+Especially when you’re a bit older, it’s very easy to feel out of place at the gym.
 We all know the typical gym crowd: guys who lift big, or ladies sticking to cardio machines.
 Oh, and everyone is younger than you, more fit than you, and look like they know exactly what they are doing.
 It’s enough to make anyone run for their lives – let alone someone who hasn’t stepped inside a gym in years.

 There are a couple of ways you can tackle this:

 2. Have a plan for when you go to the gym.
 The worse thing you can do is just show up because that’s when you’ll feel like a deer in the headlights.
 So take out a piece of paper and take 5 minutes to write down what you’re going to do: maybe you plan to spend 20min on a cardio machine, and then do some basic weight training exercises.
 So write that down.
-Now when you get to the gym, you have a purpose.
+Now, when you get to the gym, you have a purpose.

 Related: Structure of a workout